sjaakp/yii2-dateline/README.md

 You can manually install **Dateline** by [downloading the source in ZIP-format](https://github.com/sjaakp/yii2-dateline/archive/master.zip).

-## Using Timeline ##
+## Using Dateline ##

 #### options ####

 Dateline has the following options:

-- **dataProvider**: the DataProvider for Timeline.
+- **dataProvider**: the DataProvider for Dateline.
 Must be set.
 - **attributes**: array with key => value pairs of {dateline attribute name} => {model attribute name}.
 This is used to 'translate' the model attribute names to Dateline attribute names.
 Required.
 - **height**: height of Dateline.
 Default: 200.
 Can have these values:
  - `integer` height in pixels
  - `string` valid CSS height (f.i. in ems)
- - `false` height is not set; caution: the height MUST be set by some other means (CSS), otherwise Timeline will not appear.
+ - `false` height is not set; caution: the height MUST be set by some other means (CSS), otherwise Dateline will not appear.

 - **htmlOptions** (optional): array of HTML options for the Dateline container.
 Use this if you want to explicitly set the ID.

 ## Bands ##

-**Timeline** consists of one or more Bands.
+**Dateline** consists of one or more Bands.
 They each display the Events in a different time resolution.

 A Band is defined by the Dateline method `band()`.